Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Algorithm

-A few advantages of this inverse approach that are immediately relevant to this work are stated below. \begin{enumerate} \item The variables \((\theta, \zeta)\) on the boundary surface may be constructed so that maps parameterized in these coordinates are spectrally condensed \citep{speccondense}.
-Consequently, maps parameterized in \((\rho, \theta, \zeta)\) in the plasma volume tend to have spectral expansions that converge more rapidly. \item Force balance and other geometric objectives are best computed on a particular grid in \((\rho, \theta, \zeta)\).
-Unlike coordinates that depend on optimizable quantities, such as the magnetic field, the flux coordinates \((\rho, \theta, \zeta)\) are fixed throughout optimization.
-Thus, the spectral basis can be computed prior to optimization.
-This ability avoids off-grid interpolation that bottlenecks pseudo-spectral codes \citep[section 10.7]{boyd2013chebyshev}.
-Furthermore, if the coordinate system varied throughout the optimization, then so do the optimal grids for interpolation and quadrature.
-To preserve spectral accuracy, a pseudo-spectral code must then find these optimal grids and compute the spectral basis there.
-Moving-grid interpolation bites twice in algorithms that are automatically differentiated because the subproblems of finding the optimal grids and recomputing the spectral basis must also be differentiated.
-The computation graph used by the automatic differentiation tool then also consumes significantly more memory. \item Zernike polynomials ensure regularity near the magnetic axis ~\citep{dudt2020desc}.
-This has proven to be important for analyzing equilibrium stability~\citep{panici2023desc}. \end{enumerate}
+Two advantages of this inverse approach for optimisation with bounce-averaged objectives are stated as follows. \begin{enumerate} \item The variables \((\theta, \zeta)\) on the boundary surface may be constructed so that maps parametrised in these coordinates are spectrally condensed \citep{speccondense, Hindenlang_2025}.
+Consequently, maps parametrised in \((\rho, \theta, \zeta)\) in the plasma volume tend to have spectral expansions that converge more rapidly. \item Force balance and other geometric objectives are best computed on a particular grid in \((\rho, \theta, \zeta)\), which is fixed throughout optimisation.
+This ensures the spectral basis for \((R, Z, \Lambda, \omega)\) can be precomputed, avoiding \enquote{off-grid} interpolation of a three-dimensional basis that bottlenecks pseudo-spectral codes \citep[\S~10.7]{boyd2013chebyshev}.
+Furthermore, if the coordinate system varies throughout the optimisation, then so does the optimal grid for interpolation and quadrature.
+To preserve spectral accuracy, a pseudo-spectral code must first find this optimal grid and compute the basis there.
+This \enquote{moving-grid} interpolation is doubly expensive in optimisation because the mentioned tasks must also be differentiated, which consumes significant memory. \end{enumerate}

+These qualities enable faster generation of magnetic field data, which we discuss in the following section.